TOM-BadEN/Focus-monitoring/README.md

-# Get the game spotlight with saltyNX
+## Get the game focus state with SaltyNX
-** Requires saltyNX version 1.5.6 or later **
+** Requires SaltyNX version 1.5.6 or later **

-# Get the game focus through the PDMQRY method
+## Get the game focus state through the PDMQRY method